dagger/dagger/docs/current/labs/project-zenith.md

 #### Publishing your own modules

-You can publish your own modules to <https://daggerverse.fly.dev>, so that other users can easily discover them.
-At the moment, daggerverse is only used to discover other modules, all the data is stored and fetched from GitHub.
+You can publish your own modules to the [Daggerverse](https://daggerverse.fly.dev), so that other users can easily discover them.
+At the moment, the Daggerverse is only used to discover other modules, all the data is stored and fetched from GitHub.

 To publish a module, create a git repository for it and push to GitHub: